Pistonite/magoo/README.txtpp.md

 ### Remove submodules
 TXTPP#tag MAGOO
 TXTPP#include magoo.txt
-MAGOO can remove a submodule with ease:
+MAGOO will remove every trace of a submodule with a single command:
 ```bash
 magoo remove NAME
 ```